-In 1907, Englishman Henry Joseph Round found out that inorganic materials can light up when an electric current is applied.
-In 1921, Russian physicist Oleg observed the "Round effect" of light emission.
-In 1935, French physicist, Georges Destriau discovered emission of light in zinc sulfide.
+In 1907, an Englishman, Henry Joseph Round found out that inorganic materials can light up when an electric current is applied.
+In 1921, a Russian physicist, Oleg observed the "Round effect" of light emission.
+In 1935, a French physicist, Georges Destriau discovered emission of light in zinc sulfide.
 He is the inventor of electroluminescence.
-American Nick Holonyak, developed the first red luminescence diode (type GaAsP).
-This first LED in the visible wavelength area was the beginning of the ndustrially -produced LED.
-With development of new semiconductor materials, LEDs began to be produced in new colours such as green, orange, and yellow.
+An American researcher, Nick Holonyak, developed the first red luminescence diode (type GaAsP).
+This first LED in the visible wavelength area was the beginning of the industrially -produced LED.
+With development of new semiconductor materials, LEDs began to be produced in new colours such as green, orange and yellow.
 In 1993, Shuji Nakamura developed the first brilliant blue LED and later the white LED.
-The first light-emitting diodes with 100 lumens per watt were manufactured
+The first light-emitting diodes with 100 lumens per watt were manufactured in 2006.

-Since 2010, LEDs with a luminous efficacy of 250 lumens per watt, are being produced under laboratory conditions.
-OLED (organic light-emitting diode) is seen as the future technology.
+Since 2010, LEDs with a luminous efficacy of 250 lumens per watt are being produced under laboratory conditions.
+Organic light-emitting diode (OLED) is seen as the future technology.

-1.4.2 Working of LED
+3.1.2 Working of LED